 Mr Griffiths said Swim Wales were avoiding making overall medal predict, but said he was confident they would come away "with a few medals."

 THE Abergavenny Borough Band will perform in the Olympic Park having won a national competition.

 The band will perform on the last day of the Paralympic Games, September 9, as part of the official closing event of the London 2012 Festival.

-The band's chairman Andrew Richards said: "Representing Wales and Welsh music groups in a performance at the Olympic Park will be a tremendous achievement for us, and a landmark in the history of our organisation."
+The band's chairman Andrew Richards said: "Representing Wales and Welsh music groups in a performance at the Olympic Park will be a tremendous achievement for us, and a landmark in the history of

 The band were given the chance to perform as part of the event after winning The Last Bandstanding, a competition judged by a panel of music industry professionals.

 Amateur musicians of all ages and genres battled it out to be one of three acts to win.

 Judge and award winning conductor, Charles Hazlewood said: "The Abergavenny Borough Band is a big band as it should be: big sound, big heart, big round of applause."

 Abergavenny Borough Band will perform alongside fellow winners The Belles of Three Spires, a female choral group, and Dhol2Dhol, a traditional Indian drum ensemble.